adeleke123/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -   All your files must be executable

 ### Description
-  This project covers basic esercises about shell permission commands
+  This project covers basic exercises about shell permission commands

 ### Structure
    * 0-iam_betty : change user ID to betty